-The set of courses available in the minors have, for most of the profiles, been the same as in the corresponding majors, 20 including courses that are borrowed from other majors.
+The set of courses available in the minors have, for most of the profiles, been the same as in the corresponding majors, including courses that are borrowed from other majors.
 The only restriction on the choice of courses in a minor has been that the minor cannot include courses from the student's major.
-21 A typical student would choose the courses that he/she were interested in from among the courses available in the minor, and the result could easily be minors consisting entirely of courses that were not central in the subject field of the given minor.
+A typical student would choose the courses that he/she were interested in from among the courses available in the minor, and the result could easily be minors consisting entirely of courses that were not central in the subject field of the given minor.
 With optional minors it has been possible to strengthen their requirements so that they become meaningful without restricting the flexibility of the students too much.
 Table 4 shows the requirements that were in place when the "new" minors were launched in the autumn semester of 2021.
-The changes were proposed by the profile coordinators and approved by the programme manager, following discussions in the overall reference group for the programme as well as the respective reference groups for the profiles.
-22 As shown in the table, the minors have been restricted by only including a subset of the courses in the respective majors and/or imposing a requirement to take a core course.
+The changes were proposed by the profile coordinators and approved by the programme manager, following discussions in the overall reference group for the minors have been restricted by only including a subset of the courses in the respective majors and/or imposing a requirement to take a core course.

-20 The only exception has been Business Analytics, where the set of courses in the minor has been a strict subset of the courses in the major.
+&lt;sup>20 The only exception has been Business Analytics, where the set of courses in the minor has been a strict subset of the courses in the major.

-21 This requirement was introduced in 2017.
+&lt;sup>21 This requirement was introduced in 2017.
 Since many courses belong to multiple majors, the requirement has been linked to the course codes, where the code of a course indicates its "primary" major.

-22 Reforms of the ENE and MBM majors/minors have not been done yet.
+&lt;sup>22 Reforms of the ENE and MBM majors/minors have not been done yet.